 Pumpkin Chocolate Chip Bread is made with kefir and homemade pumpkin puree.
 Perfectly moist with a wonderful combination of flavors.
 Everyone falls in love with this pumpkin bread with chocolate chips and warming spices.
 It always disappears on the same day I make it!

 Have you tried kefir in your baking yet?
 Give it a try with this recipe!
 Kefir not only helps the moistness but it also gives a subtle tangy flavor that complements the pumpkin sweetness.
-The only problem about this Pumpkin Chocolate Chip Bread is that it disappears too quickly!
-I baked it the other day and everyone devoured it.
+The only problem about this pumpkin loaf cake is that it disappears too quickly!
+We baked it the other day and everyone devoured it.
 Almost nothing left.
 Believe it or not, the very little leftovers tasted even better the next day because the flavors of pumpkin and spices blended much better.

 Start with whisking sugar and eggs until pale in a large bowl.
 Add in the wet ingredients like olive oil, vanilla extract, pumpkin puree and kefir.
 Mix well.